Say hello to the many friendly faces which make up the Digital Civics team at Open Lab.

 Before joining Open Lab, I did my undergraduate degree in Electrical and Electronic Engineering.
 I spent a couple of years designing and building educational exhibits for science museums before switching career paths and becoming a mobile developer.
 I spent three years in the dungeons of IT, building website,

-Broadly speaking, my research interests are in human-computer interaction, computer supported cooperative work, social computing and health informatics.
+Broadly speaking, my research interests are in human-computer interaction, social computing, and health informatics.

 My main research focus is in the area of mobile health and social care technologies, and I work in collaboration with NHS Hospitals and the Institute of Health and Society at Newcastle University.